gauthamnairvm/freightflo_repo/README.md

 # Freightflo Project

 ## Overview
 Follow the instructions below to set up the project environment and run it on your local machine for development and testing.
+You can access the FREIGHTFLO Interface hosted on AWS at http://freightflo.info/

 ## Prerequisites
 Before you begin, ensure you have the following installed: